eswan0962/icecauldron.github.io/blog.md

 ## Note

-Hey there
+hey there

-this jaw pain is hard to manage
+thIs jaw pain is hard to manage

 still grinding at night

-can't really get up in the morning
+can't realLy get up in the morning

-don't really want to ever be awake
+don't really want tO ever be awake

 unless we are all together